-- Strive to eliminate all forms of racism and racial discrimination - Promote equality of opportunity - Promote good relations between people of different racial and ethnic groups through the topics studied by the students, and we reflect this in the displays of work shown around the School.
+- Strive to eliminate all forms of racism and racial discrimination. - Promote equality of opportunity - Promote good relations between people of different racial and ethnic groups.

-It is the right of all students to receive the best education the School can provide, with access to all educational activities organised by the School.
+It is the right of all students to receive the best education the school can provide, with access to all educational activities organised by the school.
 We do not tolerate any forms of racism or racist behaviour.
 Should a racist incident occur, we will deal with it in accordance with school procedures.